 The investment in social services also empowers the City to be a leader in convening diverse stakeholders to address our community's complex social issues.
 Because we are operating in a resource-scarce environment, we have embraced and led a collective impact approach, in the spirit of moving the needles together rather than in silos.

-The City, County, and United Way, through a collective impact collaborative we are calling the Boone Impact Group, continue to successfully align plans, policies, and practices in order to further develop our capacity to effect positive change at the community level.
+The City, County, and United Way, continue to successfully align plans, policies, and practices in order to further develop our capacity to effect positive change at the community level.

-In order to inform and align our work and to measure our progress in improving outcomes and narrowing disparities, we have further developed the Boone Indicators Dashboard, a web-based, interactive platform which provides a broad array of socio-economic, health, education, and housing indicators, at both the City and County levels.
+In order to inform and align our work and to measure our progress in improving outcomes and narrowing disparities, we have further developed the Boone Indicators Dashboard (www.booneindicators.org) a web-based, interactive platform which provides a broad array of socio-economic, health, education, and housing indicators, at both the City and County levels.
 The project makes community level data easily accessible to the City, our partners, and the community.